-Each year we invite researchers to submit proposals (written in English only please) for high quality research that will support us, and our stakeholders, in providing an evidence base for effective occupational safety and health (OSH) policy and practice.
+Each year we normally invite researchers to submit proposals (written in English only please) for high quality research that will support us, and our stakeholders, in providing an evidence base for effective occupational safety and health (OSH) policy and practice.
+However, there will not be a call for proposals in 2017.

 Who can apply for funding?